Putin to dominate new Russian government

 The English-speaking lawyer is seen as one of the few officials who can mediate in the battles for power and influence between the market liberals and another faction of men with a background, like former KGB spy Putin, in the security services.

-The greatest mystery surrounds the political future of Sechin, the informal head of the siloviki - or men of power - who as deputy prime minister under Putin enjoyed broad control ove r the oil industry in the world's largest crude producer.
+The greatest mystery surrounds the political future of Igor Sechin, the informal head of the siloviki - or men of power - who as Putin's energy 'tsar' has enjoyed sweeping control over the oil industry in the world's largest crude producer.

-In his last act as prime minister, Putin nominated Sechin to the board of Russia's main state energy holding company, a position that would allow Sechin to wield huge influence even if he loses his government post.
+In his last act as prime minister, Putin nominated Sechin to the board of Russia's main state energy holding company, a position that would allow Sechin to wield huge influence even if he loses his post as deputy premier.

-Since Putin's election victory on March 4, Sechin has brokered three major offshore exploration deals involving state oil major Rosneft (ROSN.MM), sought to block the privatisation of state oil pipeline monopoly Transneft (TRNF_p.MM) and acted to reassert state control over the power sector.
+Since Putin's election victory on March 4, Sechin has brokered three major offshore exploration deals involving state oil major Rosneft, sought to block the privatisation of state oil pipeline monopoly Transneft and acted to reassert state control over the power sector.

-(Writing by Douglas Busvine; Additional reporting by Melissa Akin; Editing by Ralph Boulton)
+That sets the scene for a possible confrontation should Mededev appoint Abyzov, a co-author of reforms to break up the state power monopoly in 2007, to a senior energy role.

+It could also spell trouble for Medvedev, whose durability has been called into question by what many saw as his humiliating agreement to step down to pave the way for Putin to return for one, and possibly two, six-year terms.